Rational pullbacks of Galois covers: Notation, terminology, and prerequisites

 \begin{lemma} Let $G$ be a finite group and $r_0\in \nn$.
-Then, every Galois cover in $\HGlerok$ can be defined by an affine equation $P(T,Y)=0$, where $P$ is irreducible, monic, and integral in $Y$, of bounded $T$-degree depending only on $r_0$ and $G$, and of degree $|G|$ in $Y$. \end{lemma}
+Then every Galois cover in $\HGlerok$ can be defined by an affine equation $P(T,Y)=0$, where $P \in k[T][Y]$ is irreducible, monic in $Y$, of bounded $T$-degree depending only on $r_0$ and $G$, and of degree $|G|$ in $Y$. \end{lemma}

-\begin{proof} This follows from \cite[Section 2.2]{SadiT}, where it is shown that a Galois cover of $\mathbb{P}^1_k$ with group $G$ and of prescribed genus $g$ can always be defined by an affine equation of degree $\leq (2g+1)|G|\log|G|/\log(2)$ in $T$ (and with the remaining assertions as in the statement above).
-See also \cite[Lemma 4.1]{IsrJ2}.
-It then suffices to note that the genus $g$ of a Galois cover of $\mathbb{P}^1$ with $r_0$ branch points is bounded from above only in terms of $G$; indeed, the Riemann-Hurwitz formula gives $2g \le 2-2|G|+r_0(|G|\cdot (1-1/e_{{\rm{max}}}))$, where $e_{{\rm{max}}}$ is the maximal element order in $G$. \end{proof}
+\begin{proof} The fact that every Galois cover of group $G$ and of bounded genus $g\le g_0$ can be defined by an affine equation of bounded $T$-degree depending only on $g_0$ and $|G|$ follows essentially from an application of the Riemann--Roch theorem.
+Concretely, in \cite[\S2.2]{Sad99} the upper bound $(2g_0+1)|G|\log|G|/\log(2)$ was obtained, cf.\ also \cite[Lemma 4.1]{Deb17}.
+It then suffices to note that the genus $g$ of a Galois cover of $\mathbb{P}^1_k$ with $r_0$ branch points is bounded from above only in terms of $r_0$ and $G$: the Riemann--Hurwitz formula gives $2g \le 2-2|G|+r_0(|G|\cdot (1-1/e_{{\rm{max}}}))$, with $e_{{\rm{max}}}$ the maximal element order in $G$. \end{proof}

 \begin{definition} Let $d,e\in \nn$.
-We denote by $\mathcal{P}_{d,e}$ the space of polynomials $P(T,Y)\in k[T,Y]$ in two variables, of degree exactly $d$ in $T$ and exactly $e$ in $Y$, viewed up to multiplicative constants.
+We denote by $\mathcal{P}_{d,e}$ the space of polynomials $P(T,Y)\in k[T,Y]$ of degree exactly $d$ in $T$ and exactly $e$ in $Y$, viewed up to multiplicative constants.
+Similarly, let $\mathcal P_{\leq d}$ denote the space of polynomials $Q(T)\in k[T]$ of degree at most $d$, viewed up to multiplicative constants.
 Furthermore, denote by $\mathcal{R}_d$ the set of rational functions over $k$ in one indeterminate $U$ of degree exactly $d$. \end{definition}